jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - ``x = random.randint(-1, 1)`` assigns a variable called ``x`` to the result of calling ``random.randint(-1, 1)``
   - ``random.randint(-1, 1)`` returns a random digit between -1, 0 and 1 to represent the case of negative numbers, zero and positive numbers
-  - the ``assertEqual`` tests that when these two random numbers are given to the ``add`` function as inputs it returns the result of adding them together as output
+  - the ``assertEqual`` tests that when these two random numbers are given to the ``add`` function as inputs, the output returned is the result of adding them together
   - the terminal still shows passing tests

   .. code-block:: python